-Goal #8: Invest in Place-Based Community Improvements

-Focusing investment in defined communities most affected by poverty is needed in order to enhance the physical environment, increase the opportunities available to the community's residents, and also to build the human capital of the people residing there.
+Go ć Foc resid Goal #8: Invest in Place-Based Community Improvements Focusing investment in defined communities most affected by poverty is needed in order to enhance the physical environment, increase the opportunities available to the community's residents, and also to build the human capital of the people residing there.
 Place-based investment is more impactful than a strategy of smaller investments made in several different communities simultaneously and is key to creating real change in a place and its people.
-The strategies described here include several different platforms from which a place-based investment model can be employed.

-No. Recommendation Fair Housing Issue Addressed Time-Frame Responsible Parties Current St. Paul Actions Future St. Paul Actions City Council / HRA Direction 8A 26 Consolidated Plans should contain place-based strategies, focusing available funding on improving the human capital and physical resources in specific, defined high-poverty areas.
+The strategies described here include several different different communities simultaneously and is key to creating real change in a place and its people.
+The strategies described here include several different platforms from which a place-based investment model can be employed. hts by poverty is needed in ord an a strategy of smaller inv d investment model can be er to enhance the p estments made in s employed. ohysical environment, in several different commu increase the opportunities available to the com inities simultaneously and is key to creating r nmunity's residents, and also to build the human east change in a place and its people.
+The strateg capital of the people ies described here No. Recommendation Fair Housing Issue Addressed Time-Frame Responsible Parties Current St. Paul Actions Future St. Paul Actions City Council / HRA Direction 88 26 Consolidated Plans should contain place-based strategies, focusing available funding on improving the human capital and physical resources in specific, defined high-poverty areas.
 Concentrated Poverty Requires Place-Based Investment 2018 Entitlements City's Consolidated Plan recognizes the needs of its citizenry.
 However, the City's response is limited by its financial resources.
 As example, City's Consolidated Plan recognizes the needs of Saint Paul's homeless residents by supporting housing initiatives, such as Heading Home Ramsey, building of Higher Ground, developing permanent supportive housing in LIHTC developments.
 During 2006-2015, City financed 21 LIHTC affordable housing developments.
-12 affordable housing developments (57%) were located in R/ECAP areas (racially/ethnically-concentrated areas of poverty areas City must constantly balance the public policy needs of preserving existing affordable housing in ACP50 neighborhoods and the need to construct new affordable housing in higher opportunity areas.
+12 affordable housing developments (racially/ethnically-concentrated areas of poverty areas City must constantly balance the public policy needs of preserving existing affordable housing in ACP50 neighborhoods and the need to construct new affordable housing in higher opportunity areas.
 8B 27 Review capital improvement planning models to ensure process is informed by data on concentrated poverty and areas of low opportunity.
 Concentrated Poverty Requires Place-Based Investment 2019 Entitlements Council established the CIB process with input from citizens.
 City Council should request Council Research to evaluate whether the CIB process should place higher priorities on areas of low opportunity.